git-keeper/CCSC-MW-2018/README.md

 ### Participant Accounts

 To participate in this workshop you will need an account on our server.
-Please send an email to nsommer@wooster.edu with the subject "Git-keeper tutorial" and we will create an account for you.
+Please send an email to <mailto:nsommer@wooster.edu> with the subject "Git-keeper tutorial" and we will create an account for you.

 ### What is Git-keeper?